sdmx-twg/sdmx-rest/doc/maintenance.md

 #### Partially update Item Schemes

 In the case of Item Schemes, it is possible to submit a partial Item Scheme, including the Items that must be updated.
 The usage of `POST` and `PUT` is the same as in the case of full replacement.
-The only difference is that the submitted Items Schemes to be partially updated (i.e. not completely replaced) must inlcude the flag `isPartial="true"`.
+The only difference is that the submitted Items Schemes to be partially updated (i.e. not completely replaced) must include the flag `isPartial="true"`.

 In this case, any Item included in the submitted partial Item Scheme:
 - fully replaces the Item, if it existed in the stored Item Scheme; the Item stays in the same position;